jemirokasih/no-save-number-whatsapp/README.md

-# no-save-number-whatsapp
+# No Save Number Whatsapp
-SImple script for chat without save the number on whatsapp
+Simple Script for you who lazy enough to save number before using whatsapp

+Instruction:
+1) Download .zip
+2) Upload to your webserver or hosting
+3) open it! voila